hutt/spectre/README.md

 ```

+Caution: **Collections must be specified in the correct order.** Posts that have already been assigned to the previously mentioned collection with a filter (e.g. all with the tag `#termin` or `hash-termin` (as you would write it in the routes file)) cannot be part of the subsequent collections (e.g. `/blog/`).
+Therefore, a filter that excludes press releases and events no longer needs to be specified for `/blog/`.

+Example: If the collection `/blog/` in the example above were defined above the collection `/termine/archiv/` (with the filter `#termin` or `hash-termin`), the appointments collection would be completely empty because the posts specified with the filter have already been assigned to another collection.

+More information about collections can be found [in the official documentation](https://ghost.org/tutorials/content-collections/).

 # Events and Press Releases

 As you can see in the `routes.yaml` example code, this theme supports custom pages for events and press releases.
 This way, those kinds of posts don't clutter the blog index view.

 ## Events

 ### Add the event collection to your routes.yaml file

 Add the following lines to the collection object inside `routes.yaml`:

 ```yaml